alexteshome/mailer/README.md

-# Back-end server for e-mailing
+# Back-end Node server for e-mailing
 ## Used for the contact form in https://github.com/alexteshome/chika-mba-consulting-inc